The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Low levels of norepinephrine can be an issue as well.

-Much like low dopamine, low norepinephrine can lead to many cognitive, energy and motivation related issues.
+Like low dopamine, low norepinephrine can lead to many cognitive, energy, and motivation-related issues.

 High Norepinephrine Throughout the Brain